Purchasing & Purchase Orders

 - Note any discrepancies

-- Complete the receipt
+- Open the pending receipt

 Recording Discrepancies